telerik/reporting-docs/report-items/table-crosstab-list/crosstab-areas.md

 tags: telerik, reporting, report, items, table, crosstab, list, templates, understanding, crosstab, areas
 previous_url: /table-understanding-crosstab-areas, /report-items/table-crosstab-list/understanding-crosstab-areas
 published: True
-position: 4
+position: 5
 ---

 # Crosstab Areas

 A CrossTab item provides the Corner, Row Group, Column Group, and Body areas that contain table cells.

-The cells in each area have a distinct function, for example, when you create a group, the Report Designer adds cells to the Row Group or Column Group area to display group instance values.
+The cells in each area have a distinct function.
+For example, when you create a group, the Report Designer adds cells to the Row Group or Column Group area to display group instance values.

 The following image shows the areas of a CrossTab with nested Row Groups, based on **ProductCategory** and **ProductSubCategory**, and nested Column Groups, based on **OrderDate.Year**.